amit4009/Movie_Recomender_System/README.md

 crew: Details about the crew members.<br>

 # Key Features:
-Data Integration: Combines movie details with credits data to enhance feature richness.<br>
+<<u>Data Integration</u>: Combines movie details with credits data to enhance feature richness.<br>
-Feature Extraction: Converts complex features into simplified, cohesive tags.<br>
+<<u>Feature Extraction</u>: Converts complex features into simplified, cohesive tags.<br>
-Similarity Calculation: Utilizes cosine similarity to measure and compare movie similarities.<br>
+<<u>Similarity Calculation</u>: Utilizes cosine similarity to measure and compare movie similarities.<br>
-Personalized Recommendations: Generates personalized movie recommendations based on user history.<br>
+<<u>Personalized Recommendations</u>: Generates personalized movie recommendations based on user history.<br>

 # Algorithm
 The algorithm used in this recommendation system is based on content-based filtering.
 Here are the key steps:

-Data Preprocessing: Merge the movies and credits datasets on the title.
+<<u>Data Preprocessing</u>: Merge the movies and credits datasets on the title.
 Extract relevant features (genres, keywords, cast, crew) and convert them into a unified format.<br>

-Feature Engineering: Create a 'tags' column that combines the selected features into a single string for each movie.
+<<u>Feature Engineering</u>: Create a 'tags' column that combines the selected features into a single string for each movie.
 Convert the text data into numerical vectors using the CountVectorizer from scikit-learn, which limits the number of features to 5000 and removes English stop words.<br>

-Similarity Calculation: Compute the cosine similarity between the vectors of movies to measure their similarity.
+<<u>Similarity Calculation</u>: Compute the cosine similarity between the vectors of movies to measure their similarity.
 Convert the vectors into a sparse matrix for efficient computation.<br>

 # Recommendation Generation: